 Create a scalable and sustainable solution for the employment of formerly homeless individuals.

-Noisy Cricket’s research and co-produced brief was presented to the Hyper Island 2018 student intake, with the aim to remove businesses barriers to employing people with lived experience of homelessness.
+Supported by organisations and individuals connected to the Manchester Homelessness Partnership, Noisy Cricket’s research and co-produced brief was presented to the Hyper Island 2018 student intake, with the aim to remove businesses barriers to employing people with lived experience of homelessness.

 One month and 30 international students – with three employer charities and six business conversations in the mix – produced eight innovative employment models, to scale and sustain the employment of people with lived experience of homelessness, covering social enterprise opportunities, tech platforms, large scale events and educational products to help address the systemic, cultural and personal barriers to offering work.